-- 78. Pupils with medical conditions will be able to access all school trips unless medical advice states otherwise.
-If parents or carers would prefer for their child not to attend a school trip due to medical reasons, we ask that they discuss this with us. - 79.
+- 75. Pupils with medical conditions will be able to access all school trips unless medical advice states otherwise.
+If parents or carers would prefer for their child not to attend a school trip due to medical reasons, we ask that they discuss this with us. - 76.
 We will plan school trips in advance, using a medical risk assessment.
-This will take the form of a meeting with: - the pupil (where possible) - their parents or carers - a relevant healthcare practitioner (if required) - 80.
+This will take the form of a meeting with: - the pupil (where possible) - their parents or carers - a relevant healthcare practitioner (if required) - 77.
 The risk assessment will look at any extra support needed for the school trip.
-We will add these arrangements to the pupil's IHCP, and copies will be taken on the trip. - 81.
+We will add these arrangements to the pupil's IHCP, and copies will be taken on the trip. - 78.
 If medication is required during a school trip, it can be carried by the pupil if this is normal practice.
-If not, it will be carried by an authorised member of staff. - 82.
-[Optional section] During school trips, nominated staff will hold a small stock of paracetamol.
-But this will only be administered where we have received written parental consent to do so in advance of the trip. - 83.
+If not, it will be carried by an authorised member of staff. - 79.
 We will record any medicines administered on the trip as per this policy.
-Records of medicines administered during school trips will be stored with our main records upon return to the school. - 84.
+Records of medicines administered during school trips will be stored with our main records upon return to the school. - 80.
 Parents or carers must check what rules apply to taking their child's medicine out of the UK for overseas trips.